Learning and Sharing Centre project

 - A series of online resources for educators and interested parties at a variety of levels

-- An online signpost for heritage education training opportunities
+- A sector events calendar for heritage education training opportunities

 - A new, modernised GEM website